BlockzeroLabs/flash-docs/source/smart-contracts/flash-protocol.rst

 Flash Protocol
 ===============

-The Flash Protocol smart contract allows you to create Flashstakes or stakes with specific Flash strategies.
+The Flash Protocol smart contract allows users to Stake principal tokens into a specified strategy.

 Methods